nitinkumar018/Advanced-Rasa-chatbot-with-ChatGPT/README.md

 ## config.yml: it has configuration settings for your Rasa project such as pipeline

 ## Once we integrate custom actions into Rasa chatbot's workflow, then, test the chatbot to ensure it properly interacts with chatgpt
-## deploy your Rasa chatbot with chatgpt on Anaconda Prompt